-The ability to effectively influence others is the most important factor that determines success.
+The ability to effectively influence others is a critical leadership skill.
 What makes someone an effective influencer?
 He or she understands what is important to others on a personal and professional level while taking into account the values and beliefs of these people.

-Use these tips and guidelines to influence others in the workplace and enhance your ability to gain the support and commitment of others.
+Use these tips and guidelines to influence others in the workplace and enhance your ability to gain the commitment of others.

 Influence Others from Their Point of View

 You influence others from their point of view, not your own.
-Whether you’re using reasoning or inspiring, or you’re talking about the benefits and what’s in it for them, the key is to take their perspective into consideration.
+Whether you’re using data-based reasoning or inspirational stories, or you’re talking about the benefits and what’s in it for them, the key is to take their perspective into consideration.
 The more you know about them — their goals, values, objectives — the better you can align your proposal or your recommendation with what’s important to them.